j4david/duckdb_fdw/README.md

 OPTIONS (database '/tmp/duckdb_fdw_demo.db');
 ```

 `database ':memory:'` is a connection-scoped temporary database. `duckdb_fdw` refreshes cached connections at transaction end, so if you create tables or views with `duckdb_execute(...)` and then read them through foreign tables in later SQL statements, use a file-backed DuckDB database by default.
-If you intentionally want `:memory:`, wrap the entire modeling and query sequence in the same explicit transaction.[file:1]
+If you intentionally want `:memory:`, wrap the entire modeling and query sequence in the same explicit transaction.

 ### 2. `pg_duckdb` Coexistence Policy